tests-always-included/wick/formulas/wick-base/README.md

 * SERVICE - Name of service to manage.
 * STATE - If empty, the service is stopped.
 If not empty the service is restarted (ensuring it is running properly).

+### `is-enabled` SERVICE

+Checks to see if a service both exists and is enabled so that it will start on boot.
+If any runlevel is enabled this will return true.

 ### `make-override [--force] SERVICE`

 Creates `/etc/chkconfig.d/SERVICE` that is used by `chkconfig` to help determine order.
 This override file can be modified to list additional dependencies to influence the boot order of scripts.
 Make sure to call `wickService override` when you update an override file.
 When using `--force`, this will overwrite any override file that may already exist.

 ### `override SERVICE`